jtroo/rust-spa-auth/README.md

 # Note on server framework and async runtime

-The authorization code is hopefully not closely tied to Warp framework details — most of the Warp-specific code is in `main.rs` with a sprinkle in `error.rs`.
-As long as the server framework used is async capable, the auth code should be a decent starting point for use with other server frameworks.
+Most of the code is hopefully not closely tied to Warp framework details — most of the Warp-specific code is in `routes.rs` with a sprinkle in `main.rs` and `error.rs`.
+As long as the server framework used is async capable, the rest of it should be a decent starting point for use with other server frameworks.

 Since the webserver uses Warp, the code uses the tokio runtime.
 Apart from the Warp related code, the `auth` module has a few instances where it is